Chat with us, powered by LiveChat

 The Claddagh tattoo

 The Claddagh tattoo remains one of the most popular choices for those wanting to commemorate a loved one.
 Comprising two hands holding a heart and topped with a royal crown, the image is traditionally seen in the Claddagh ring and represents love, loyalty and friendship.
+With such meaningful roots, it’s unsurprising it’s now a favoured choice of tattoo.

 The Shamrock

+As the national flower of Ireland, the Shamrock is arguably the most distinct symbol of Irish culture and is a highly popular Celtic tattoo.
 According to legend, St Patrick, who was responsible for spreading Christianity throughout the Celts, would use clovers as a symbol for the Holy Trinity.
 Today, the clover remains a Christian symbol that’s also come to symbolise good luck.
+The Shamrock is often confused with the four-leaf clover, so it’s important to remember the Shamrock has three (not four!) heart-shaped leaves.

 As you can see, there are many ways the Irish choose to honour and represent their roots through tattoos, and the Celtic legacy lives proudly on in modern society.